 Flea collars can be dangerous for your dogs as well as for your family.
 And at the end of the day, the flea collars can have many side effects than benefits.
 The flea collars include ingredients that are harmful to the health of pet owners also.
 The toxins used in the flea collars can easily flow to the surrounding when your pet sits on your sofa or rubs its neck with you.

-Ingredients Used in Flea Collars And Risks
+Ingredients Used in Chemical Flea Collars

 The chemicals used in the flea collars are from the group called organophosphates.
 These compounds are a combination of alcohol and phosphoric acid.
 Organophosphate is the base unit of many pesticides and a building block of many biological weapons, including nerve gas.
 Since the flea collars are made up of the organophosphate that works to attack the fleas’ nervous system directly, studies have shown that if the pet or pet owner is exposed to such chemicals for a long, it can affect the nervous system of them also.
 Hence because of such side effects, flea collars have been banned by many countries.